mrkjdy/large-project/README.md

 #### To run the server locally:
 `heroku local`

-I have modified the Procfile so that when you run `heroku local` it attempts to grab the config vars from heroku.
-If successful server.js should connect to the ClearDB database.
-If unsuccessful there may be errors, and the server may not connect to the database.
-If you would like to use a different database you can specify any environment variables you needa:

-`VAR=blahblahblah OTHERVAR=blahblahblah ... heroku local`

-for this project to specify an alternative database to connect to, and to give a session secret:

-`DATABASE_HOST=[host url] DATABASE_NAME=[database name] DATABASE_PASSWORD=[database password] DATABASE_USER=[database user] SESSION_SECRET=[secret] heroku local`
+Note: the above command will use any vars you have set in the .env file, or none if the .env file does not exist

+To run the server locally with the ClearDB database use one of these commands:

+`./startWithHerokuVars.sh` for Linux/Mac

+or

+`startWithHerokuVars.bat` for Windows

+These scripts will also store the ClearDB vars in the .env file.

+If you wish to use your own vars then you should edit the .env file.
+This can be done to specify an alternative database.